International Real Estate Market for China

-Last month, Wang Xiaoming revealed to the financial media Caixin Media that his company will “actively respond to the call of the state and transfer major investments to China” after it sold $9.3 billion of assets to its rivals to pay its debts.
+Wang Xiaoming revealed to the financial media Caixin Media that his company has “actively respond to the call of the state and transfer major investments to China” after it sold $9.3 billion of assets to its rivals to pay its debts.

-After Chinese companies tighten capital controls in Beijing, they will lose their appetite for Hong Kong assets
+Chinese tightening capital controls in Beijing caused the loss of appetite for Hong Kong assets

 The global market has felt the decline.
-According to Morgan Stanley, outbound property investment by Chinese companies in mainland China dropped 82% in the first half from a year earlier, and is expected to decline 84% to $1.7 billion throughout the year.
+According to Morgan Stanley, outbound property investment by Chinese companies in mainland China dropped 82% in the first half of 2016 and kept declining by 84% to $1.7 billion throughout the year.
 In 2016, the total investment amounted to 10.6 billion U.S. dollars.

-The report notes that this trend will create resistance to the medium-term prices in Hong Kong, the United States, the United Kingdom and Australia, especially in Manhattan, central London and Hong Kong, the most exposed locations.
+The report noted that this trend would create resistance to the medium-term prices in Hong Kong, the United States, the United Kingdom, and Australia, especially in Manhattan, central London, and Hong Kong, the most exposed locations.

 Guan Guanjun, a law firm, said the same is true for New York’s high-end residential market

-Chinese investors warn that waiting for the new Silk Road has risen and many Chinese companies have relocated If they want to invest in real estate, they may continue to issue debt or equity through overseas platforms, according to Briggs F executive vice president Ben Briggs Scott International Real Estate “We’re investing in a quieter and more complex way.
+New Silk Road gave investors hope and many Chinese companies have relocated.
+If they want to invest in real estate, they may continue to issue debt or equity through overseas platforms, according to Briggs F executive vice president Ben Briggs Scott International Real Estate “We’re investing in a quieter and more complex way.